CarlosAlegreUr/InputControl-SmartContract-DesignPattern/README.md

 1. To use InputControl make your contract inherit InputControl and add the isAllowedInput() modifier in the functions you desire to control their inputs.
 The '\_input' parameter of the modifier must be = keccak256(abi.encode(inputs)).
+   The parameters of the modifier must be:

+   1.1 The Function Selector => bytes4(keccak256(bytes("funcSignatureAsString")))

+   1.2 The caller => msg.sender

+   1.3 The unique identifier of the input => keccak256(abi.encode(inputs))
+   Notice!
+You must not use abi.encodePacked() because it can give the same output for different inputs and the identifier would stop being unique.

 2. Additionally you can override callAllowInputsFor() if you please mixing this functionality with, for example, other useful ones like Owner or AccessControl contracts from [OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/access-control).